-If you’re wondering what your digital marketing strategy will look like in the future, the answer lies in your audience.
+If you’re wondering what the future of digital marketing strategy looks like, the answer lies in your audience.

 Customers are more focused on privacy, content quality, and added value more than ever before, so make sure to maintain an audience-centric approach and you’ll be able to stay on top of the latest trends.

 Digital marketing has a wide range of benefits and advantages.
 These include: